GfSE/SAF-Specification/stakeholders.md

 * Which standards, protocols, and format specifications are associated with a specific interface?

   ***Rationale:  In my role, I need to implement them.***
+* Which system internal interface partners does a physical system element have?

+  ***Rationale:  In my role, I need to implement interfaces with my HW subsystem, if necessary.***
 * Which variants of a HW item need to be provided?
 * Who provides the inputs to a critical function?
 # IV&V Engineer